Don Beyer: Elections

+Beyer defeated Republican nominee Jerry Torres, 71.5% to 24.7%.

 Tenure

 Beyer was a frequent critic of the Trump administration.
 On April 13, 2017, he was the first lawmaker to call for senior White House adviser and Trump son-in-law Jared Kushner to lose his security clearance after it was revealed that Kushner had omitted numerous contacts with foreign nationals from his security clearance application.
 In June 2017, Beyer renewed his call, sending a letter signed by more than 50 other House Democrats demanding that the White House immediately revoke Kushner's clearance, citing national security concerns.

 Beyer wrote the Cost of Police Misconduct Act, which proposed to create a publicly accessible federal database over police misconduct allegations and settlements.

+As of 2022, Beyer has voted with President Joe Biden's stated position 100% of the time, according to FiveThirtyEight.

+Beyer voted to provide Israel with support following the October 7 attacks.
+He declined to vote in favor of a resolution declaring anti-Zionism a form of antisemitism, instead voting present.

+In October 2023, Beyer introduced legislation to prohibit the trade of donkey-hide gelatin, or ejiao, due to animal welfare concerns.
+Across multiple Congresses, Beyer has authored the Humane Cosmetics Act, which would prohibit testing cosmetics on animals and bar the sale of new animal-tested cosmetic products in the United States.
+In March 2025, Beyer stated: "Cosmetics testing on animals is cruel, unnecessary, and outdated, and Congress should finally put a stop to it".